InlinedLambdas/.github/profile/README.md

 ## :thinking: What we do?

-Innovating things and hope them to be reliable and actually useful.
+We innovate amazing things and hope them to be reliable and actually useful.